What is the cost of a commute?

 How have fuel prices changed Australian driving habits?

-The price of fuel fell by 4% in the September quarter of 2022, according to the Consumer Price Index.
+The price of fuel has fallen by 7.9% in the last year, according to the Consumer Price Index.
 This reduced petrol-related stress for some Australians.
 In July 2022, 34% of people ranked petrol as 1 of their top 3 most stressful expenses.
-This dropped to 26% in March 2023, according to Finder's Consumer Sentiment Tracker.
+This has dropped to just 15% in February 2025, according to Finder's Consumer Sentiment Tracker.

 Jason Loewenthal's headshot